Visit Kildare – Get Outdoors

 There are many reasons to visit Kildare county, from its legendary history to its stunning landscape.
 From its central plain and the reason it’s known as the ‘Horse Capital of Ireland’, to its uplands that bring you through to the Dublin and Wicklow Mountains.
 Take a boat trip along the Grand Canal, or kayak along the River Barrow.
 Horse ride through the county’s pastures.
 Tee off on the best greens.
 Visit the many castles, halls and manor houses.
 Nature spot in Ireland’s largest peatland, The Bog of Allen.
 Bathe in the county’s woodlands and forests.
 And appreciate the beauty of the farmlands that surround its picturesque villages and towns.

 And when it’s time to recoup, the county of Kildare offers visitors the opportunity to wine, dine and stay in some of the best pubs, restaurants, and hotels Ireland has to offer.
 So the next time you’re planning a trip within the island of Ireland, be sure to visit Kildare!

 Is your favourite free reason to visit Kildare and get outdoors not on the list?
 Let us know in the comment section below.
-And do check back to The Life of Stuff travel pages as we’ll be delving deeper into the featured recommendation in the coming weeks and months.
+And do check back to The Life of Stuff travel pages for more travel inspiration.
 For now, do click on the smaller photographs to enlarge them – I hope they inspire you to explore!

 Table of Contents